fabiocaccamo/FCCurrentLocationGeocoder/README.md

 //you can use the shared instance [FCCurrentLocationGeocoder sharedGeocoder];

+//you can also use as many shared instances as you need [FCCurrentLocationGeocoder sharedGeocoderForKey:@"yourKey"];

 //or create a new geocoder and set options FCCurrentLocationGeocoder *geocoder = [FCCurrentLocationGeocoder new];
 geocoder.timeFilter = 30; //(cache duration, optional, default value is 5 seconds)